Vurv78/VExtensions/README.md

-A compilation of mini-addons for Expression2 and StarfallEx development Note that this will be unstable outside of releases (I KNOW THERE ARENT ANY RIGHT NOW) >:v
+A compilation of mini-addons for Expression2 and StarfallEx development Note that this will be unstable outside of releases (I KNOW THERE ARENT ANY RIGHT NOW) >:v This is comparable to addons like Antagonise-Core / AntCore or E2Power, except, not filled with bugs and backdoors (E2Power)

 ### An overview of what's added: